 Looking for information on our Annual Rainbow Trout stocking and fishing rodeos?
 Visit our Rainbow Trout Stocking page.

 With the help of BREC’s Geaux Green Committee, the Conservation Department is working hard to bring recycling to BREC parks.
-Since 2014 BREC has expanded current recycling efforts to include a single stream recycling program at BREC’s administrative offices and has received 2 grants to begin its first ever public recycling programs at Burbank Soccer Complex, City-Brooks Community Park and Wampold Beach.
-All three of these programs combined will allow BREC to divert 34,000 pounds of trash from local landfills a year!
+Since 2014 BREC has expanded current recycling efforts to include a single stream recycling program at BREC’s administrative offices and received 2 grants to begin its first ever public recycling programs at Burbank Soccer Complex, City-Brooks Community Park and Wampold Beach.
+These pilot programs were so successful that BREC is dedicated to providing recycling at all Community Parks and Sports Facilities by 2020.
+Currently BREC offers public recycling at 8 parks and facilities and strives to provide recycling at all major special events.
+These efforts combined allow BREC as an organization to divert Over 350,000 lbs of trash from local landfills annually.
 Additionally, BREC now offers Monofilament/Fishing Line Recycling Receptacles at the following fishing ponds.
 By recycling your fishing line you prevent it from entangling wildlife and degrading local habitat.
 To see a full list of BREC’s sustainability goals and a list our Green Achievements visit our Geaux Green with BREC page.

 Conservation Park Management through Volunteer Efforts